annotation/mondriaan/README.md

 Although we use this repository to develop an official website to publish the letters by Mondriaan, nothing that you see here is a promise of what that website will look like.

+## Status

+*   2023-04-12
+    Initial content, the source data is not yet present, hence the programs do not yet work in this context.
+They do work in another repo, but that repo is not accessible.

 ## Quick start